OpenLinkSoftware/mcp-pyodbc-server/README.md

 ```
 ---
 # Usage
-Once connected, you can interact with your WhatsApp contacts through Claude, leveraging Claude's AI capabilities in your WhatsApp conversations.
+Once connected via ODBC, you can interact with your WhatsApp contacts through Claude, leveraging Claude's AI capabilities in your WhatsApp conversations.

 ## Tools Provided